seecswajid/gametextpets/README.md

 ## Dataset
-You can download the dataset from Google drive.
+You can download the dataset from [drive](https://drive.google.com/drive/folders/131jT-0YeHtpkzYrO_JZviU78Wgj7onGV?usp=sharing).
 The structure of dataset is given below.

     dataset
       |